-Sul Ross provides two residence halls with 484 beds for single students and 60 efficiency apartments for individual students eligible to live off-campus.
+Sul Ross provides two residence halls with 484 beds for single students and 60 efficiency apartments for individual students 21 years or older.
 There are 40 university housing units available for married couples and students with children.
 To qualify for University student housing, a student must enroll in classes on a full time basis each academic term.